dhruvkapur91/amu_airflow/README.md

 then do `docker-compose -f docker-compose-LocalExecutor.yml up`

 ## Run it on aws
+On a high level:
 You'll need to register on aws, create an EC2 machine in Ohio region with the following ami id.
 From security groups, open port 22 for ssh and 8080 for web ui

-You can also find this in an amazon AMI name: amu_docker_and_airflow ami id: ami-4955632c
+amazon AMI name: amu_docker_and_airflow ami id: ami-4955632c

+For more detailed instructions, refer aws directory which has a readme and snapshots